Robert-van-Engelen/Forth500/manual.md

 The string constants created with `S"` and `S\"` are compiled to code when used in colon definitions.
 Otherwise, the string is stored in a temporary internal 256-byte string buffer returned by `WHICH-POCKET`.
 Two buffers are recycled.

+For example, the following `"Forth500"` definition contains the constant string "Forth500" permanently stored in code, whereas the interactive `S" Forth500"` is temporarily stored in an internal buffer and is not persistent:

+    : "Forth500" S" Forth500" ; ↲
+    "Forth500" S" Forth500" S= . ↲
+    -1 OK[0]

 Note that most words require strings with a _c-addr_ _u_ pair of cells on the stack, such as `TYPE` to display a string.